jcarrabino/TwitterBot/README.md

     <A href="https://jcarrabino.github.io/#this-guide-will-explain">Back to top</A>
 </p>
 # Replying to Tweets
-At this point we've already discussed how to parse out the data we need from a Twitter API response, but that is only useful for GETting data.
+At this point we've already discussed how to parse out the data we need from a Twitter API response, but that is only useful for getting data.
 What we need to do now is use the data we've retrieved to POST a status update replying to the original tweet.

 There are a couple of things to keep in mind before POSTing a reply to Twitter.
 First, is that we need to ensure that the translated tweet has enough room to concatenate with the original poster's username, as well as any other text you wish to add to it.
-For my bot, I want to add "Translation: " to the beginning of the tweet, put double quotes around the translated text, and in order to make my tweet a reply it needs to end in " @realDonaldTrump".
+For my bot, I want to add "Translation: " to the beginning of the tweet, put double quotes around the translated text, and in order to make my tweet a reply to one of Donald Trump's tweet it needs to end in " @realDonaldTrump".
 That is a total of 32 characters.
-Therefore I need to ensure that My bot can ensure that each translated tweet is less than or equal to 108 characters.
+Therefore I need my bot to ensure that each translated tweet is less than or equal to 108 characters due to Twitter's 140 character limit.
 We can add a simple conditional statement and formatting loop in order to meet these conditions,

 ```javascript
 // Russian text seems to add characters, this loop ensures total